cabforum/servercert/docs/BR.md

 ##### 7.1.3.2.4 ML-DSA

 The CA SHALL use the appropriate signature algorithm and encoding based upon the signing key used.
+Additionally, the CA SHALL NOT use this signature algorithm if the algorithm identifier of the public key being certified is not id-ml-dsa-87 (OID: 2.16.840.1.101.3.4.3.19).

 If the signing key is ML-DSA-87, the signature algorithm SHALL be id-ml-dsa-87 (OID: 2.16.840.1.101.3.4.3.19).
 When encoded, the `AlgorithmIdentifier` SHALL be byte-for-byte identical with the following hex-encoded bytes: `300b0609608648016503040313`.